konverner/nn_modules/gpt/README.md

 ## Generative Pre-trained Transformer

-Here is implementation in PyTorch of Generative Pre-trained Transformer (GPT) from the paper "Improving Language Understanding by Generative Pre-Training."
+This is PyTorch implementation of Generative Pre-trained Transformer (GPT) from the paper "Improving Language Understanding by Generative Pre-Training."
 The implementation is not fully optimized to have great perfomance since the main purpose of the code is educative.
 The code is provided with test on a simple name generation task accomplished on `names.txt` data.

-Detailed explanation of GPT theory and this implementation is avaliable on [Medium](https://medium.com/@konst.verner/gpt-explanation-and-implementation-from-scratch-in-pytorch-9962839417ac) and interective version of the code can be accessed via [Colab Notebook](https://colab.research.google.com/drive/1bxMkHVbRP0NRkEPU1FCadisDF3b8XP49?usp=sharing).
+Detailed explanation of GPT theory and this implementation is avaliable on [Medium](https://medium.com/@konst.verner/gpt-explanation-and-implementation-from-scratch-in-pytorch-9962839417ac) and interective version of the code with an example can be accessed via [Colab Notebook](https://colab.research.google.com/drive/1bxMkHVbRP0NRkEPU1FCadisDF3b8XP49?usp=sharing).

 ## Get started